rbarman/sam-lambda-function-url/README.md

-API with AWS Lambda Function URL
+# README

-Initially created with AWS SAM cli
+Build an API with AWS Lambda Function URLs.
+Automated with SAM CLI and Lambda Powertools

 # Steps